Tricertops/Where/README.md

   - **Canonize** region ISO codes to 2-letter uppercase form.
   - Lookup **coordinates** for region or time zone.
   - Get all time zones for given **region**.

+## Try

+Project includes demo app **_Where Am I_** which demonstrates usage of all features.
+To see the framework in real app, check out [Geography of the World](https://itunes.apple.com/app/geography-of-the-world/id391081388?mt=8) app.
+Thanks.

 ---
 The MIT License (MIT)